kelvinwaringa/My-Website/README.md

 ## Features

-- **Home Page:** Introduction and overview of my professional background.
+- **Home Page:** Introduction and overview of my professional background
-- **Books and Teaching:** Information about my teaching and published materials.
-- **Work Experience:** A detailed list of my work history.
 - **Skills:** A showcase of my technical skills and proficiency.

 ## Technologies Used